14-day Cloud trial

 It’s the WYSIWYG editor of choice for the world’s leading product teams.
 Trusted by 100M+ products across the world, more than 1.5M+ developers incorporate its rich text editor components in their projects – because they know that it's reliable, customizable and the best on the market.

-This article explores the why, how and what parts of TinyMCE are free – the core editor, Premium Plugins, and TinyMCE licensing.
+This article explores the why, how and what parts of TinyMCE are free – the Core editor, Advanced features, as well as TinyMCE licensing.

 Table of contents